 Below is a collection of everything we learned from the experience.
 Let’s take a journey together and see what it takes to create the ultimate After Effects computer...

 We totally understand if hardware isn’t your strong suit.
 So before we go too far let's stop to chat a little bit about what each hardware component does in After Effects.

-A CPU, or central processing unit, is the brain of your your computer.
-In a way a CPU is a lot like the engine on your car, but instead of horse-power CPUs are measured in GHz.
+A CPU, or central processing unit, is the brain of your computer.
+In a way, a CPU is a lot like the engine on your car...but instead of horse-power, CPUs are measured in Gigahertz (GHz).
 Generally, the more GHz your CPU is capable of computing, the faster your computer will perform in After Effects.

 There have been some major shifts lately in CPU technology.
-Up until recent times you could really only buy CPUs with Dual (2) or Quad (4) cores, but Moore’s Law seems to have set in and we are finding CPUs now with 8 cores, 12 cores, 18 cores, and more.
+Up until recent times you could really only buy CPUs with Dual (2) or Quad (4) cores, but Moore’s Law seems to have set in and we are finding CPUs now with as many as 64 cores.
 We’ll talk more about how this relates to After Effects below.

 Video cards also have variable amounts of dedicated memory on the card called vRAM.
 The more vRAM you have, the more information your video card can process.

 RAM is quick storage that your computer can use to read and write data.
 RAM is a faster way to store information (like previewed frames) than a disc cache (more on that below).
-RAM is a temporary location that After Effects can put working files.
-In general the more RAM you have the faster After Effects will run.
+RAM is a temporary location into which After Effects can put working files.
+In general, the more RAM you have, the more frames you can store in memory, and the faster After Effects will run.